mehulagg/gitlab/doc/administration/geo/replication/faq.md

 ## Can I login to a secondary node?

-Yes, but secondary nodes receives all authentication data (like user accounts and logins) from the primary instance.
+Yes, but secondary nodes receive all authentication data (like user accounts and logins) from the primary instance.
 This means you will be re-directed to the primary for authentication and routed back afterwards.